dundass/drapery/README.md

 - end with unpegging the sheet
 - alter mappings and synth params to create long form section changes
 - change alignment of sheet/performer/audience to reveal performer or blow air onto audience
+- draw on the sheet during the set
+- slice the sheet into ribbons
+- kneel down, pause

 # cellular automata